cameronjweeks/asterisk-ami-events/README.md

 # asterisk-ami-events

-Capture AMI events from asterisk
+Capture AMI events from asterisk and log them to the console